How Major Life Events Affect Your Taxes

 Coordinate fringe benefits

 Speaking of your jobs, your marriage could open up some new opportunities to save.
 Draw up a list of the tax-favored fringe benefits at each workplace.
-If you can be covered by your wife's medical plan, for example, it might make better financial sense to go on her plan.
+If you can be covered by your spouse's medical plan, for example, it might make better financial sense to go on their plan.

 For more, see Getting Married.